SysBioChalmers/workshops/CHASSY_ecModels/Excercise2.md

     * c) Display the reactions which relative flux difference is, at least, 50% with respect to the glucose conditions and with an absolute difference higher than 0.5 mmol/gDCW h.

-    * d) Get the reactios with significantly changing fluxes in which ATP is involved.
+    * d) Get the reactions with significantly changing fluxes in which ATP is involved.

     * e) Take a look to this results and discuss with a partner what do you observe from a metabolic point of view, you can use the EXCEL file for interpreting the results.